doctolib/pg_no_seqscan/README.md

 | `END;`                                                                                                                  | 0.364                 | 0.369              |

 Note that performance could differ:
-- when the query plans becomes more complex (but often the query execution is much longer)
+- when the query plan becomes more complex (but often the query execution is much longer)
 - when some of the pg_no_seqscan settings contain a long list of values